nens/threedi-docs/source/d_2d_slope_tutorial.rst

 Specifically, the standard assumption that the variation in water level is much smaller than the variation in bed level does not hold in this terrain.
 Therefore, different settings are required, which will be explored in this tutorial.

-Furthermore, this tutorial will introduce friction and infiltration rasters.
-These rasters have been highly simplified for the purpose of this tutorial.
-As with any other component of the tutorials, the data and outcomes cannot be used to draw conclusions of the real-world location that was the inspiration for this tutorial.

 You will learn the following skills in this tutorial:

-* Edit an existing .sqlite model database.
+* Edit an existing .sqlite from the model database.
 * Insight in the relevant settings for sloping terrain.
 * Couple a friction raster to your 3Di-model.
 * Couple an infiltration raster to your 3Di-model.